richard5zx/CertificateGetter/Blog.md

     To do:
         - Need to implement something in deletecertificate to detect if the given ID number is actually in the table
         - quering certificate name from the id is proving to be annoying.
 I will come back to it after some food, il have to spit out everything and see if there is acutally anything
+        - I want to add unit testing to help debugging easier

     Thoughts:
         - read this today: https://learn.microsoft.com/en-us/training/modules/describe-identity-principles-concepts/4-describe-role-identity-provider, thought I could implement a identity provider which reduces the need to enter a password
+        - I really need to start unit testing, the way im testing for bugs isn't effecient.
+Im stuck on this query function, its not coming out like it should
+        - fuk im stuck on this forever, im gonna take a break from this

 22/02/24
     Achievements: